nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 _This final, most complex level needs a couple of things:_

-1. _needs a better name than 'full C2M2'_
+1. _needs a better name than 'full C2M2' or 'Level N'_
 2. _MODEL DIAGRAM needs updating so corresponding fields exactly match Levels 1 and 2_
 3. _JSON DATAPACKAGE SCHEMA needs updating so corresponding fields exactly match the updates to the model diagram_
 4. _Levels 2 and 3 (and ...?) need to be finalized, then harmonized with this one_